LIBERATING FOOTBALL TRAVEL

 Ultimately, though, the San Mamés, built by Basque-born Manuel María Smith in 1913, personified the long, proud history of football in Bilbao.
 Comprising a grandiose wooden stand, a crescent of terracing and flower beds, not to mention a playing field of English turf, the San Mamés was light years ahead of the roped-off park pitches used elsewhere in Spain at the time.

 At the inaugural match, against fellow Basques Real Unión de Irún, the first goal was scored by Bilbao’s Rafael Moreno, aka Pichichi.
 The striker was equally revered for his bravery, having died young fighting off typhoid.
-To this day, the top scorer in the Spanish league is called the Pichichi – dictated by tradition established in Bilbao.
+To this day, the top scorer in the Spanish league is called the Pichichi – dictated by a tradition established in Bilbao.

 Getting Around